wellcometrust/WellcomeML/CONTRIBUTING.md

 ### Attribution

-This file was adapted from  and [CONTRIBUTING.md](https://github.com/wellcometrust/reach/blob/master/CONTRIBUTING.md), which, in turn is adapted from the
+This file was adapted from [CONTRIBUTING.md](https://github.com/wellcometrust/reach/blob/master/CONTRIBUTING.md), which, in turn is adapted from the
  [Contributor Covenant][homepage], version 1.4,